 Eric Liddell (1902 – 1945) was a Scottish Olympic champion at 400 m and a famous Christian missionary; his inspirational life was captured in the film ‘Chariots of Fire‘

-Although his parents was Scottish, Eric Liddell was both born and died in China.
+Although his parents were Scottish, Eric Liddell was both born and died in China.
 He was born on 16 January 1902 in the city of Tientsin (now Tianjin) in north-eastern China.

 Eric Liddell was a committed Protestant Christian.
-Because the heats of the 100m sprint was held on Sunday, he withdrew from the race – a race considered to be his strongest.
-Instead he concentrated on the 400 metres as the race schedule didn’t involve a Sunday.
+During the Paris Olympics – because the heats of the 100m sprint were held on Sunday, he withdrew from the race – a race considered to be his strongest.
+Instead, he concentrated on the 400 metres as the race schedule didn’t involve a Sunday.

 – Left image, Liddell in Paris Olympics, 1924.